National Golf Club of Kansas City

-The National Golf Club of Kansas City is an exclusive golf club located in the Kansas City, Missouri, suburb of Parkville.
+The National Golf Club of Kansas City is a golf club located in the Parkville, Missouri, a suburb of Kansas City, Missouri.
 The golf course was designed by champion golfer Tom Watson, a native of Kansas City, Missouri.
 For two years (2003–04) the club hosted the Senior PGA's Bayer Advantage golf tournament.
-It features two golf courses, the north side or "The National", and the south side or "The Deuce".
-Both are owned and operated by the National Golf Club of Kansas City.
+It originally featured two golf courses, the north side or "The National", and the south side or "The Deuce".

-Along with being a golf club, it is also a community with tennis courts, a pool, and multiple ponds.

-Route 45, which passes the course is called the Tom Watson Parkway.
+In 2021, the National Golf Club of Kansas City and The Deuce were acquired by ClubCorp.
+In 2024, The Deuce was renamed and rebranded as The Bluffs.